raagan-u/docs/docs/developers/AffiliateFee.md

     }
   }'
 ```
-Refer to the [Supported Assets](./SupportedChains.mdx) to find valid asset addresses.

-Check out the full implementation using API [here](./api/QuickStart.md)
+Refer to the [Supported assets](./SupportedChains.mdx) to find the asset addresses of USDC and cbBTC.
+Check out the full implementation using API [here](./api/QuickStart.md).

 ## Implementation using SDK